 Transfer work from other post-secondary institutions, whose accrediting agency is listed by the U.S. Department of Education as a nationally recognized accrediting agency, will be evaluated to apply as credit on degrees awarded at the University.
 Associate degrees earned at approved Oklahoma institutions of higher education will be accepted in their entirety.
+Transfer work completed outside of the U.S. will be evaluated for acceptance on a course by course, Pass/ Fail basis.
 In Oklahoma, credits earned by a student at an institution accredited by a recognized national accrediting agency may be reviewed on a course-by-course basis for possible transfer to an institution in The Oklahoma State System for Higher Education.